sergiosuperstar/FTN-MBRS/Django.Core/README.md

 # FTN-MBRS
-FTN Exam Project - MBRS
+FTN Exam Project - MBRS -
+Django.Core: Implementation of basic functionalities used to mix with metamodel in order to generate target Django application.